-Good personal hygiene is the best way to prevent the spread of food-borne illness.
+Good personal hygiene is absolutely necessary to prevent the spread of food-borne illness.
 The following items are mandatory components of good hygiene.

-Proper and frequent hand washing is an important defense to the spread of food-borne illness.
+Proper and frequent hand washing is an important defense to cross contamination and therefore the spread of food-borne illness.

 Wash hands in a hand wash sink.
 If the hand sink is not stocked with soap and paper towels, refill these items from inventory or notify your manager immediately.

-In our operation, it is impractical to never touch certain ready-to-eat foods with bare hands.
+However, in our fast paced operation with one cook on duty in most cases, it is impractical to never touch certain ready-to-eat foods with bare hands.
 Fortunately, there is a provision in the food code that allows restaurants to establish a plan for managing bare-hand-contact of certain ready-to-eat foods.

 The purpose of the plan is to avoid cross-contamination of ready-to-eat foods even though you can touch certain ready-to-eat foods with bare hands.

-1. Raw foods such as raw shell eggs; frozen hamburger patties, bacon, ham, sausage; hashbrowns; chicken breasts; steaks; French fries and other fried foods (such as fish, shrimp, appetizers); may be touched with bare hands, but then care must be taken with the food you touch next!
+1. You may touch with bare hands the following raw foods such as raw shell eggs; frozen hamburger patties, bacon, ham, sausage; hashbrowns; chicken breasts; steaks; French fries and other fried foods (such as fish, shrimp, appetizers); but then care must be taken with the food you touch next!

-2. The same foods, once cooked, should not be touched with bare hands.
-So slide cooked eggs from the pan without touching the eggs and use utensils such as the spatula to remove and plate other foods such as hamburger patties or anything from the grill.
+2. The above foods, once cooked, should not be touched with bare hands.
+So slide cooked eggs from the pan without touching the eggs and use utensils such as the spatula to remove and plate other foods such as pancakes, hamburger patties or anything from the grill.

 3. Wash hands after touching raw foods and before touching the following ready-to-eat foods.

-4. You may touch the following ready-to-eat-foods with your bare hands if you have washed your hands after touching the raw foods as specified above: toast, buns, sandwich ingredients such as bread, cheese, lettuce, raw onions and pickles.
+4. If you have washed your hands after touching raw foods, you may touch the following ready-to-eat-foods with your bare hands (or a physical barrier such as tongs or spatulas, deli paper or gloves): toast, buns, sandwich ingredients such as bread, cheese, lettuce, raw onions and pickles.

 The purpose of the bare hand contact plan is to permit the touching of certain ready-to-eat foods with bare hands in a way that you won't cross-contaminate the ready-to-eat foods.